-Donations made to charitable foundations are tax deductible up to 20% of the taxable income of the donor or up to 4% of the total of his or her sales, wages and salaries, always within the respective tax year.
+Donations made to German charitable foundations are tax deductible up to 20% of the taxable income of the donor or up to 4% of the total of his or her sales, wages and salaries, always within the respective tax year.
 The precondition for a tax deduction of donations is that the income of the donor is subject to income tax and assessed to taxation.
+Under further prerequisites this can also apply to EU/EEA charitable foundations.

-The first endowment with capital of a foundation or an external donation to the capital of such a foundation entitles the founder or the donor to a tax deduction under the condition that the founder is not the beneficiary to the capital in case the foundation is dissolved.
+The first endowment with capital that is not to be consumed of a foundation or an external donation to the capital of such a foundation entitles the founder or the donor to a tax deduction under the condition that the founder is not the beneficiary to the capital in case the foundation is dissolved.

 This means that the founder is obliged to deprive himself or herself of the assets for good in favor of charitable purposes.
-Donations of individuals to the capital reserve ( $Verm\ddot{o}gensstock$ ) of a charitable foundation may be deductible for income or trade tax purposes up to a maximum amount of $\in 1$ million in addition to the general tax deduction for donations.
+Donations of individuals to the capital reserve ($Verm\ddot{o}gensstock$) of a charitable foundation may be deductible for income and trade tax purposes up to a maximum amount of $\in 1$ million in addition to the general tax deduction for donations.
 Spouses who made an endowment or a donation to a charitable foundation and who are assessed jointly can together deduct up to an amount of $\in 2$ million for donations.
 Donations or endowments to the capital reserve of a charitable foundation can be deducted in the year of payment or in the nine years following.
-During this 10-year period, the maximum tax deduction of $\in 1$ million ( $\in 2$ million for spouses) can only be requested once.
+During this 10-year period, the maximum tax deduction of €1 million (€2 million for spouses) can only be requested once.